agocke/dn/README.md

 using Tasks and Targets, the recommendation is to wrap `dn` in one of the many pre-existing build systems available in the ecosystem, like `Make`, `CMake`, `Bazel`, `Buck`, or `Meson`.

+## Contributing

+To build the repo you must have `make` installed.
+To build, run `make` in the top-level directory.